 What about the brain health claims?
 Like coconut oil can cure Alzheimer’s Disease.
 Most of these claims are based on research using medium chain triglycerides that are eight and 10 carbon chains in length.
 While the main saturated fat in coconut oil is a medium chain triglyceride, it contains 12 carbon atoms.
 So the research shouldn’t be directly translated, and I couldn’t find any studies looking at Alzheimer’s or brain health using coconut oil specifically.

 Overall, most of the claims for benefits of coconut oil haven’t been proven.
 I’m not going to tell you to avoid it because it’s a saturated fat.
 But I’m not going to tell you to add it to your coffee every morning either.
 I would suggest using it more in moderation, along with other fats and oils in your kitchen.

-The verdict?
+But when comparing the nutritional profile of avocado and coconut oil - what's the verdict?!
 Avocado oil is the WINNER in terms of nutrition, health and ease-of-use!

 Avocado Oil Salad Dressing Recipe

 I make this dressing a lot, and don't actually measure ingredients but you can't mess it up!

 And if you're feeding little ones, one of my favourite muffin recipes uses avocado.
 Check out my Avocado Blueberry Mini Muffins here.

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier.